Important information you need to know

 11.4 In the event that we have reason to believe that either the Account Manager or the Cardholder have acted fraudulently or have acted with gross negligence or intentionally in failing to notify us of the lost or stolen Card or the Cardholder have failed to keep their Card or security information safe or the Account Manager or the Cardholder have breached this Agreement then you shall be liable for all losses.

-12.2 We will deduct any fees due from the Available Balance on the Account.
+12.2 We will deduct any fees due from the Available Balance on the Account or Card.
 If there is no Available Balance of funds, or fees exceed the balance of funds available, we shall send an invoice to you and will require you to refund us immediately after receiving the invoice.
 Should you not repay this amount immediately after receiving an invoice from us we reserve the right to take all steps necessary, including legal action, to recover any monies outstanding.

 - UNAUTHORISED AND INCORRECT TRANSACTIONS